-NOTE 1: Iblocking (modulated) consists of the common channels needed for tests as specified in Table C.7 and 16 dedicated data channels as specified in Table C.6.

-NOTE 2: For Band VI, Band XIX and Band XXI, the unwanted interfering signal does not fall inside the UE receive band, but within the first 15 MHz below or above the UE receive band.

-NOTE 3: <REFSENS> and <REFÎor> refer to the DPCH_Ec<REFSENS> and the DPCH<REFÎor> as specified in Table 7.2.

 7.6.1A Additional requirement for DC-HSDPA and DB-DC-HSDPA (In-band blocking)

 The BLER measured on each individual cell shall not exceed 0.1 for the parameters specified in Table 7.6A.
 In-band blocking is defined for an unwanted interfering signal falling into the UE receive band or into the first 15 MHz below or above the UE receive band.